Peat Free Compost Complaints. Dry, Low Nutrition, Inconsistent, Mouldy, Full Of Rubbish? Here’s How To Easily Improve Peat Free Compost.

 I add organic fertiliser, the quantity depending on the final use of the compost.
 I add more for tomatoes or cucumbers and less for seedlings.

 The image below shows various seedlings growing in my home made compost mix of soil and well rotted manure.
+The sizes vary because they are different species but all are thriving in peat free compost.

 Theres more on composts via this link.